 - It’s normal for children to worry that they might be missing out on things if they go to Dad’s.
 By keeping discussions of what you’ll be doing while they are away, low key, the children can feel more receptive to going to their fathers’.

-- Keep the lines of communication open with dad.
+How to keep the lines of communication open with dad

 - Be reliable.
 If you say you will pick them up 5pm on Sunday, pick them up at 5pm on Sunday.
 Being reliable teaches children that they can trust you will return and that they are safe.